ag143/workshop/Notes.md

 **dashboard** is a collection of reports in a single page, from which users can go to full reports

-**Stepped layout** in format, to show hierarchy in different columns
+**Stepped layout** in format of report, to show hierarchy in different columns